huturen/http-request-mock-docs/src/readme.md

 ::: info Introduction
-Intercept and mock http requests issued by XMLHttpRequest, fetch, nodejs native https/http module, wx.request, axios, jquery, superagent, ky, node-fetch, request, got or any other request libraries by intercepting XMLHttpRequest, fetch and nodejs native requests in low level.
+It mocks http requests issued by axios, jquery, superagent, node-fetch, got, (… you name it) by intercepting XMLHttpRequest, fetch, and nodejs native HTTP/HTTPS module requests at the low level.
 :::

 ::: center